Class ConstraintProto.Builder

 The table constraint enforces what values a tuple of variables may take.

-.operations_research.sat.TableConstraintProto table = 16;
+.operations_research.sat.TableConstraintProto table = 16;- Specified by:

 - The table.